How to Keep Your Marketing Fresh

 Questions to ask:

-- What generation are your marketing efforts targeting?
+- What demographics are your marketing efforts targeting?

 - How are current events affecting their decision making?